Understanding Tinnitus And How Hearing Aids Can Help

 How Can Hearing Aids Help Treat Tinnitus?

 At the most basic level, hearing aids can help to reduce the symptom of tinnitus by amplifying the background noise.
 This helps to reduce your awareness of tinnitus as the brain focuses on the outside world instead of the phantom sounds of tinnitus.
-However, this isn't the only way hearing aids can help with tinnitus.
+However, this isn't the only way hearing aids can help people with tinnitus.

 More advanced hearing aids can emit white noise or another artificial sound into the ear.
 This sound works to decrease the signal-to-noise ratio that helps to tune out tinnitus sounds.
 This feature is available in many new hearing aids that are aimed directly at fixing tinnitus.